 The Indian Ministry of Defence (MoD) placed an order for 12 Mi-17V5 helicopters during the Aero India show held in February 2013.

 The Indian MoD had awarded a $1.3bn contract to Russian Helicopters for 80 helicopters in December 2008.
-Deliveries to the Indian Air Force (IAF) began in 2011 and 36 helicopters were delivered by early 2013.
+Deliveries to the Indian Air Force (IAF) began in 2011, with 36 helicopters delivered by early 2013.

-Rosoboronexport and the Indian MoD signed an agreement for a batch of Mi-17V-5 helicopters in December 2012.
-The new orders were part of the contract signed in 2008.
+Rosoboronexport and the Indian MoD signed agreements for 71 Mi-17V-5 helicopters during 2012 and 2013.
+The new orders were part of a contract signed in 2008.

-The US Department of Defence placed a contract with Rosoboronexport for the delivery of 63 Mi-17V-5 helicopters to the Afghan National Army (ANA), in 2011.
-Kazan Helicopters completed the deliveries to the ANA in October 2014.
+The US Department of Defence placed a contract with Rosoboronexport for the delivery of 63 Mi-17V-5 helicopters to the Afghan National Army (ANA) in 2011.
+Kazan Helicopters completed deliveries to the ANA in October 2014.

 Russian Helicopters delivered a batch of Mi-8MTV-5-1 military transport helicopters to the Russian Defence Ministry in October 2014.

 In June 2015, Russian Helicopters signed a contract with the Belarusian Defence Ministry for the supply of 12 Mi-8MTV-5 helicopters.
-The deliveries are scheduled to conclude in 2017.
+The deliveries were concluded in April 2017.

-The Mi-17V-5 medium-lifter was designed based on the Mi-8 airframe.
-The helicopter retains the outstanding performance characteristics of its predecessors and can fly in tropical and maritime climates,and desert conditions.
+Mi-17V-5 medium-lifter was designed based on the Mi-8 airframe.
+The helicopter retains the outstanding performance characteristics of its predecessors and can fly in tropical and maritime climates, as well as desert conditions.

 The large cabin of the helicopter offers a floor area of 12.5m² and an effective space of 23m³.
 The standard portside door and ramp at rear allow for the quick ingress and egress of troops and cargo.
 The helicopter can be fitted with an extended starboard sliding door, rappelling and parachute equipment, searchlight, FLIR system, and emergency flotation system.